fredvbrug/STOP-IT/jsPsych_version/README-JS.md

 - stim: which go stimulus was presented?
 - signal: was a stop signal presented or not (yes = stop trial; no = go trial)
 - SSD: stop-signal delay (in ms)
-- response: which go response was executed on the trial (Left or right response.
+- response: which go response was executed on the trial (left or right response.
 Undefined = no response).
 - RT: latency of the go response in ms (null: no response was registered).
 Negative values indicate that the participant pressed a key during the fixation interval (i.e. before the presentation of the go stimulus).
 - Correct: was the trial correct (TRUE) or not (FALSE).
 A correct go trial requires a correct response; a correct stop trial requires no response.
 - Focus: did the participant interact with the experiment, as determined by jsPsych (see https://www.jspsych.org/core_library/jspsych-data/#jspsychdatagetinteractiondata for further information).
 - Fullscreen: was the experiment run in fullscreen mode or not?
-- time_elapsed: total time elapsed since the begin of the experiment (can be useful for debugging purposes)
+- time_elapsed: total time elapsed since the start of the experiment (can be useful for debugging purposes)
 - browser_name: name of the browser used to run the experiment
 - browser_version: version number of the browser used to run the experiment
 - os_name: name of the operating system used to run the experiment